myl7/mylmoe/content/posts/2020-10-02-yaml-beautifulsoup-recusive-error.md

 Today I am writing a Telegram bot.
 I choose YAML to display the results for users.
-The results are requested by `requests`, parsed by `Beautiful Soup`, and finally dumped by `PyYAML`, which is a common plan.
+The results are requested by `requests`, parsed by `Beautiful Soup`, and finally dumped by `PyYAML`, which should be a common route.
 However, when testing, a strange error comes out:

 ```